EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ![Game Loop UML](document_assets/gameloop_uml_img.png)

 ## The Physics Engine
 To make computation easier we will develop a helper class called `Vec2d`.
 This class represents 2 dimensional vectors and has methods that can execute common vector operations.
 In this class there are 2 fields, both of which are doubles: `x` and `y`.
 For brevity assume that the canonical constructor is used and setters and getters for `x` and `y` are implemented.
 Mathematically, an instance of `Vec2d` will encode the vector $\left\langle x, y \right\rangle$.
+This class should also implement `Serializable`.

 First, we will define a method `scale` which takes a `double` `c` and returns a new vector that is a scaled version of the current vector.
 To do this, we simply multiply each component of the vector by `c`.